Migrate WordPress Staging Site to Production Site

 All other tables belong to the live site or to other staging sites, which must not be altered in any way!

-Remove database value wpstg_is_staging_site
+Remove the wpstg_is_staging_site flag

 wpstg_is_staging_site